Danielle Conley and Jude Volek joined the team at Dunn Isaacson Rhee LLP in May 2026 from Latham & Watkins.

 Responsables de la pratique:

-Jacob Sorensen; Jeffrey P. Metzler
+Jacob Sorensen; Jeffrey Metzler

 Autres avocats clés:

-Jeffrey Gans; William Sullivan
+Jeffrey Gans; Laura Hurtado

 Les références